1. First, navigate to the student submissions you want to grade. (Don’t know how? Click here.)

 NOTE: Right now, you can match colors to up to 8 different rubric items.
 If your rubric has more than 8 items, you can assign yellow and just let students know in a comment beneath the rubric item.

-Students can hover over highlights to view your feedback or see them in the rubric pane.
+6. If notifications are enabled, students will receive a notification of feedback.
+Students can hover over highlights to view feedback or see comments in the rubric pane.